 Here I have a recipe for spaghetti bolognese with hidden vegetables to help you hide vegetables in spaghetti sauce to encourage fussy kids to eat them.
 This hidden veg spaghetti bolognese is perfect for families.

-Why you need hidden vegetable spaghetti bolognese?
+Why do you need hidden veg spaghetti bolognese?